latrop/sdss_downloader/README.md

 specified filter.
 For example, the next line is a correct line for this file:

 m81  http://data.sdss3.org/sas/dr12/boss/photoObj/frames/301/4294/4/frame-*-004294-4-0234.fits.bz2 http://data.sdss3.org/sas/dr12/boss/photoObj/frames/301/4294/5/frame-*-004294-5-0234.fits.bz2

+    --add_fields %file_with_fields%
+The same as for add_urls option, but run, rerun, camcol, field data are specified for objects.
+Format is object name with colon, followed by integer values for run, rerun, camcol and field gouped for every field and separated by semicolons:

+obj1: 	4381 301 5 105; 4381 301 5 105

 It contains urls for two additional fields for object 'm81'.
 Note the asterisk symbols at filter positions in given urls.